TseSteven/SureSide/README.md

 Easy way to test the application:

-1. Download the Virtualbox ova file from  https://sourceforge.net/projects/sureside/files/
+1. Download the Virtualbox ova file DR_QC_buster GitHub.ova from  https://sourceforge.net/projects/sureside/files/

 2. Import the ova and start the virtual server.